Do you need a drug test today? Instant or rapid drug tests are now available at facilities in most areas of the United States.

 Rapid Drug Testing is great for employers because it expedites the hiring process.
-If you’re a DOT employer and you need a driver to move product, you won’t have to wait to get them on the road with this method.
+Get applicants to work asap, without waiting for a lab negative result (Non DOT only).
 The technology is available to us to get results within seconds, if they are in fact negative, which about 94% of drug tests are.

 This is where the instant part goes away.
 As is the case with all positive results, we have to submit the specimen for confirmatory testing before we can give the results back to an employer.
 The specimen will be shipped to a Medical Review Officer for confirmation and if the result holds, that information will be relayed to the employer.